Chun-Lin/react-select-country-list/README.md

 You may want an empty value option in the list, so here's the helper function for you.
 Again, it can be chained with another methods above.

+### native()

+You may want to display native name of countries, this is the method for you.
+The data source of native names can be found [here](https://annexare.github.io/Countries/)

 #### Usage
 ```js
 countries.setEmpty('Select a Country').getLabel('') // 'Select a Country'